-(1) A driver must not stop on a road at night unless-

-- (a) if the driver's vehicle is 2.2m wide, or wider-the clearance and side marker lights fitted to the vehicle are operating effectively and are clearly visible; or - (b) in any other case-the parking lights fitted to the driver's vehicle are operating effectively and are clearly visible.
+- (1) A driver must not stop on a road at night unless- - (a) if the driver's vehicle is 2.2m wide, or wider-the clearance and side marker lights fitted to the vehicle are operating effectively and are clearly visible; or - (b) in any other case-the parking lights fitted to the driver's vehicle are operating effectively and are clearly visible.

-- (2) This section does not apply to a driver if the driver stops on a length of road, or in an area, with street lighting and the driver's vehicle is visible for at least 200m in all directions from the vehicle. - (3) In subsection (1), a reference to a kind of light fitted to a vehicle is a reference to a light of that kind required or permitted to be fitted to the vehicle under the Standards and Safety Regulation. - (4) In this section-
+- (2) This section does not apply to a driver if the driver stops on a length of road, or in an area, with street lighting and the driver's vehicle is visible for at least 200m in all directions from the vehicle. - (3) In subsection (1), a reference to a kind of light fitted to a vehicle is a reference to a light of that kind required to be fitted under- - (a) the heavy vehicle standards under the Heavy Vehicle National Law (Queensland); or - (b) the Standards and Safety Regulation. - (4) In this section-